mocklis/mocklis.docs/source/introduction/index.rst

 Verify interactions
 ===================

 There are a number of ways in which you can verify that the 'component under test' makes the right calls to your mocked dependency.
-The most basic way is to not add any steps for code that you don't wish to be called.
-If called, these will throw a ``MockMissingException`` which
+There are a couple of simple cases:

-(hopefully) will bubble up through the tested code and fail the test.
+* If you have a method you don't expect to be called, you can use a ``Throw`` step to throw an exception which will hopefully bubble up through your code and fail the test.

-If you want to throw a different exception than ``MockMissingException`` you can use the ``Throw`` step.
+* If you have a property, event or indexer you can use a ``Stored`` step and manually check that the right value was stored.
+* If you have a method then you can use a ``Func`` or ``Action`` step and let that set a flag which you can later manully assert.
+* You can use a ``Record`` step to record all interactions and check that the right interactions happened.

-Mocklis also has a small set of verification classes and interfaces that can be used to add checks to your `mock properties` and to verify the contents of ``Stored`` steps.
+Mocklis also has a set of verification classes and interfaces that can be used to add checks to your `mock properties` and to verify the contents of ``Stored`` steps in a declarative way.
+You create a ``VerificationGroup``, pass it to checks and verification steps, and assert everything in one go.

-Take for instance this, somewhat contrived (not to mention suspiciously self-contained) test:
+Take for instance this, somewhat contrived, test:

 .. sourcecode:: csharp